android-coco/litaotao.github.io/files/CFA level 1 错题集.md

 8. $gross \ profit \ margin = \frac {gross \ profit}{revenue}$, $net \ profit \ margin = \frac {net \ income}{revenue}$,

-### Session 7 | R25: Understanding Balance Sheet
+9. revenue: 收入；net income: 净利润；conservative: 保守的；

 1. [Q7] Under IFRS, inventories are carried at historical cost, unless net realizable value of the inventory is less.
 Under US GAAP, inventories are carried at the lower of cost or market.
 2. [Q12/Q13] For financial assets classified as trading securities, unrealized gains and losses are reported on the income statement and flow to shareholders’ equity as part of retained earnings.For financial assets classified as available for sale, unrealized gains and losses are not recorded on the income statement and instead are part of *other* comprehensive income.
-Accumulated other comprehensive income is a component of Shareholders’ equity
+Accumulated other comprehensive income is a component of shareholders’ equity
 3. $basic \ of \ BS \ sheet: Assets - Liabilities = Equity$,
 4. liquidity ratios:
    1. $current \ ratio = \frac {current \ assets}{current \ liabilities}$, $quick \ ratio = \frac {cash + marketable \ securities + receivables}{current \ liabilities}$,